RAP2G/rpg-fighter/README.md

 # rpg-fighter
-A code along project in PRPR1 in Swedish Highschool
+A codealong project in PRPR1 in Swedish Highschool